The best fans for cooling in 2020: keep your room or office cool with these brilliant fans

 Science lesson over, what do we want from a fan?
 The main concerns are: will it fit in the space?
 Will it look good in there?
 Is it too noisy?
 And do we want a fanless design to make it safer for wandering infant fingers?
 That's right, you can buy fanless fans.

-Here are some of the top picks to consider.
+Here are some of the best fans to consider.
 Upvote the one you’d choose.
+And if you are really hot, then you may want to invest in the best ice cream maker.

 1. Tors + Olsson Air Pod